-Brain testing, including scans, are usually normal and the condition is only diagnosed when the patient exhibits a change in mental status when the injury occurs.
+Brain testing, including scans, is usually normal, and the condition is only diagnosed when the patient exhibits a change in mental status when the injury occurs.

 They result from a blow to the head that is non-penetrating or from a violent shaking of the head.

-Many individuals sustain such head injuries and have few negative consequences but for others, there are lifelong disabilities and impairments.
-Signs and symptoms of a moderate brain injury include a loss of consciousness which lasts from a few minutes to a couple of hours.
+Many individuals sustain such head injuries and have few negative consequences, but there are lifelong disabilities and impairments for others.
+Signs and symptoms of a moderate brain injury include a loss of consciousness, which lasts from a few minutes to a couple of hours.

-There is confusion that can last from days to many weeks.
+There is the confusion that can last from days to many weeks.

 These injuries rip, shear, and crush delicate brain tissue.

-These injuries are life threatening and an extremely intractable type of injury.
+These injuries are life-threatening and extremely intractable types of injuries.